visualskyrim/DataEngineerChallenge/README.md

 #### Should I use streaming?

-Absolutely, yes.
+Probably, yes.
 If we only think about the mission, it makes perfect sense to process the traffic data in the streaming application.
-Normally I would set up logstash to stream the access log from AWS to a kafka topic, then build a streaming application to provide the realtime analysis.

 However, given the form of the data is actually a packed file, I assume that the scenario is more of a batched context.
 That's why I chose to use Spark to build a batched application.